romilly/tdd-lazydoro/README.md

 ## Future plans

-I'm mow using this project, and will start blogging about the implementation.
+I'm now using this project, and will start blogging about the implementation.

+As of today (2 April 2022) automated test coverage is at 97%.
+That's a high figure for an embedded Python application!

 I plan a few minor improvements to hardware and software as I gain experience with it.